hdi-umd/SequenceSummary/README.md

 --output (str): Directory where the output files will be saved.

+#### Algorithm Specific Parameter

+**CoreFlow and SentenTree**

 --minsup (float): Minimum support parameter for CoreFlow and SentenTree algorithm.

---alpha (float): for Sequence Synopsis only

---lambdaVal (float):  for Sequence Synopsis only
+Controls the granularity of the visual summary by defining the threshold for including events and patterns - value between 0.0 and 1.0 (representing 0% to 100% of sequences)

+**Sequence Synopsis**

+Sequence Synopsis uses two balancing parameters to control the trade-off between information preservation and visual simplicity:

+--alpha (float): Controls the weight given to minimizing information loss.
+Higher values prioritize preserving more information from the original sequences.

+--lambdaVal (float):  Controls the balance between pattern count and edit operations.
+Higher values favor fewer patterns in the summary.

 #### CoreFlow Example
 ```bash